jasmina-karabegovic/IRGames/README.md

 Allows to continue refining the set from a selected (previously completed) round n.
-The half-space representation of each iteration is automatically saved to  `Output_halfspaces`, such that the output is used as input in future iterations if the set is iterated from a round n.
+The half-space representation of each iteration is automatically saved to  `Output_halfspaces` (if `output_vertices` is enabled) such that the output is used as input in future iterations if the set is iterated from a round n.
 This can be adjusted using the following command: